Shortness of Breath In Perimenopause: Causes and Solutions

 2. Quit Smoking

-Smoking isn’t good for menopause, as it worsens symptoms like hot flashes, sleep problems, mood swings, etc. Moreover, smoking will affect your lung function and make breathing worse, triggering shortness of breath.
+Smoking isn’t good, and its effect on menopause is worse.
+It aggravates the symptoms like hot flashes, sleep problems, mood swings, etc. Moreover, smoking will affect your lung function and make breathing worse, triggering shortness of breath.
 That’s why it is advisable to stay away from smoking always, and even more, if you have hit the menopausal age.

 3. Maintain a Healthy Diet